 Davis also told the committee that no formal assessment of leaving the customs union had been taken before cabinet decided on that course of action.
 “We took a judgement,” Davis said.

 “Isn’t that quite extraordinary?” asked a surprised Benn.
 An unruffled Davis replied: “No, no.”

 It comes after Davis was attacked yesterday for releasing papers on its Brexit analysis under tight restrictions – even though what has been made available is little more than already exists in the public domain.

 Only MPs and Lords have been granted access to the papers, in a room organised by Davis’ Department for Exiting the EU (DexEU).
 But parliamentarians have slammed the move, with one MP describing it as “a farce”.

 Brexit impact studies: A timeline

-December 14, 2016: Davis tells MPs that his department is “in the midst of carrying out about 57 sets of analysis” on the impact of Brexit on different sectors of the economy.
+December 14, 2016: Davis, the Brexit Secretary, tells MPs that his department is “in the midst of carrying out about 57 sets of analysis” on the impact of Brexit on different sectors of the economy.

 June 25, 2017: Davis tells the BBC: “We’ve got 50, nearly 60 sectoral analyses already done.”

-October 26, 2017: Davis tells MPs that these analyses are written in “excruciating detail” - to such an extent that the PM has only read a summary.
+October 26, 2017: Davis tells MPs that these analyses are written in “excruciating detail”.

 October 30, 2017: Dexeu publishes a list of sectoral analyses